LunarVim/lunarvim.org/docs/languages/README.md

   {
   { command = "black", filetypes = { "python" } },
   { command = "isort", filetypes = { "python" } },
   },
 }

+local linters = require "lvim.lsp.null-ls.linters"
+linters.setup {
+  {
+    command = "codespell",
+    ---@usage specify which filetypes to enable.
+By default a providers will attach to all the filetypes it supports. filetypes = { "javascript", "python" },
+  },
+}
 ```